 On 04/02/2018 TERESA FRAME filed a Labor - Wrongful Termination lawsuit against LANCE JAY ROBBINS.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
 The Judge overseeing this case is TERESA A. BEAUDET.
-The case status is Pending - Other Pending.
+The case status is Other.

 Stanley Mosk Courthouse

 Attorney at Verdugo Law Group LLP

 Attorney at Lewis Brisbois Bisgaard & Smith LLP